 “Another year we glued all my old junk jewelry onto Styrofoam cones.
 Then we dusted the ‘trees’ with glitter,” Connie recalls.
 “We have enjoyed the flops as much as the successes.
 One year, the dog ate all the decorator lids we made from salt clay while we slept.
 She was thirsty for days.”

 Now, when the grandchildren come for Christmas, Connie has a surprise bag for each day of their visit.
 The bag may be nothing more than candy or popcorn or a note that they’re going ice skating or whatever.

 “My grandkids and I begin the discussion of what they want for Christmas months before December.
-We write emails, send catalog pictures, and make phone calls sharing what we find.
+We write emails, send catalog pictures and screenshots, and make phone calls sharing what we find.
 I have sent clues like pictures cut up into puzzle pieces, riddles and rhymes, too.

 “One Christmas, I gave my grandsons $10 to make a movie for me.
 They used their parents’ video camera and took movies of each other playing instruments, singing, and acting out Charlie Brown Christmas.
 It is a real treasure.

 “I have given each granddaughter a teacup set.
 Sometimes we have tea together over the phone.”